-\rnote{Added.}\anote{Very much ok by me but just a little thought.
-"Not announcing a strategy" is a philosophically complex issue.
-Truth even in GTS requires a single (announced?) strategy, and in compositional semantics we can still think that the agents act positionally without announcing strategies.} If we compare our evaluation game of Definition~\ref{def: Unbounded GTS} with the standard compositional semantics of Definition~\ref{def: compositional semantics for ATL}, we note that the strategic abilities of coalitions $A\subseteq\Agt$ are analysed quite differently.
-In compositional semantics, we must announce \emph{explicitly} the whole collective strategy $S_A$ of coalition $A$.
-In contrast, Abelard and Eloise play the evaluation game step by step by controlling the coalitions $A$ and $\overline A$, respectively, and Eloise \emph{does not} have to announce beforehand the whole strategy used for $A$.
-Furthermore, in the compositional semantics, temporal formulae always need to be evaluated on infinite paths, but in the evaluation game a path is being constructed only as much as needed for verifying (or falsifying) a formula.
+If we compare the intuitive properties of our evaluation game with those of the standard compositional semantics, we notice that the strategic abilities of coalitions $A\subseteq\Agt$ are analysed from a different perspective.
+The standard compositional semantics treats strategies explicitly by quantifying over collective strategies $S_A$.
+In contrast, the verifier and falsifier simply play the evaluation game step by step by controlling the coalitions $A$ and $\overline A$, respectively, and the verifier does not have to announce any strategy for $A$.
+Still, in \GTS the strategies need to be treated explicitly, too, when we consider which of the players has a winning strategy in the evaluation game.

+Lastly, in the compositional semantics, temporal formulae are always evaluated on infinite paths, while in the evaluation game a path is constructed only up to the extent needed for verifying (or falsifying) a formula.
+In the unbounded evaluation game, infinite paths may still be constructed, but only if the controller continues the embedded game for infinitely many rounds (and thus loses the game).

-In the next subsection we define a \emph{bounded} version of the evaluation game in which \emph{only finite} paths need to be constructed.
+In the next subsection we define a \emph{bounded} version of the evaluation game in which always \emph{only finite} paths need to be constructed.